Cyb3rNet/GudTril/README.md

 ## Authentication

 Authentification is done by passing a boolean value at the constructor of the APi modules or automatically set by default on some methods.
-When Authetification is valued the connexion goes on HTTPS mode.
+When Authetification is valued the connexion goes on HTTPS mode and its a POST request.
 HTTPS can be forced on the configuration file: `github.confs.inc.php`.

-## API Limitation
+## API Service Call Limitation

 I've even implemented a counter as the base curl class for limiting the the number of requests to less than 60 per minute as mentioned in the documentation.
-The script throws an **Exception** if 60 or more requests within a minute have been made.
+The script throws a **GitHubLimitException** if 60 or more requests within a minute have been made.

 ## Tests